It might ease the financial burden of shopping during December, but watch out for overborrowing.

 Once you get a loan contract, review it carefully.
 Accept the contract only after you go through all the fees and charges you might have to pay.
 If you don’t find the terms and conditions acceptable, you don’t have to sign the contract.

-Do you have bad credit but still need a loan?
-There are options available
+Have bad credit but still need a loan?
+Compare bad-credit payday loans

 Alternative ways to pay for the holidays